-This category refers to connections such as cable TV power packs, bus shelters, telephone booths, outdoor advertising signs, etc.
+This category refers to connections such as bus shelters and telephone booths, etc.

 These devices are owned and maintained either by the property owner (customer), or a retailer who is leasing the device to a customer.
 EPLC owns the distribution system connection equipment for providing the electricity to these miscellaneous unmetered loads.